Stehekin, Washington: Telephone service

-Between March 15 and 28 of 2007, WeavTel, a telecommunications company based in Chelan, at the head of the lake, began normal operations of standard-delivery residential and business telephone service.
-After having only been served only by highly expensive satellite and radio telephones, Stehekin joined the Washington Telephone Grid after decades of isolation.
-Although the move was not widely accepted amongst residents, business owners agreed that there is a benefit to having normal telephone service.
+Between March 15 and 28 of 2007, WeavTel, a telecommunications company based in Chelan, at the southern end of the lake, began normal operations of standard-delivery residential and business telephone service, joining Stehekin to the Washington State telephone grid after decades of isolation.
+With no cell phone reception, Stehekin had previously only been served by highly expensive satellite and radio telephones.
+Although the move was not widely accepted amongst residents, business owners found benefit in having normal telephone service.

-The service is currently limited to the Lower Stehekin Valley, around Stehekin Landing and the village proper, but WeavTel is applying for permits to extend the service into the Upper Valley using underground fiber-optic cables.
+The WeavTel service is currently limited to the Lower Stehekin Valley, around Stehekin Landing and the village proper, but WeavTel has applied for permits to extend the service into the Upper Valley using underground fiber-optic cables.
 The move was made possible under federal and state grants that provided support for any telecommunications company willing to extend service to rural areas.
-Although most other areas of North Central Washington have standard service, most of the areas outside of Wenatchee benefit from the grants as well.
-One of the first phone calls, a test call, was placed from Stehekin's Silver Bay Resort.
+Although most other areas of North Central Washington have standard service, areas outside the city of Wenatchee have benefited from the grants as well.
+One of the first test phone calls was placed from Stehekin's Silver Bay Resort.